bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ### Kubernetes

-For the `aws-k8s-*` variants of Bottlerocket, there are a handful of possible ways to update Bottlerocket: Brupop, the EKS Console, `eksctl`, and SSM Automation Documents.
+For the `aws-k8s-*` variants of Bottlerocket, there are a handful of possible ways to update Bottlerocket: Brupop, the EKS Console, `eksctl`, and SSM Command Documents.
 The following sections discuss each of these methods.

 #### Brupop